 \subsection{Smooth Descent Data}

-In this section we select a sub-2-category $\transsmooth{i}{2}{\mathrm{Gr}}$ of \emph{smooth descent data} in the 2-category $\trans{i}{\mathrm{Gr}}{2}$ of descent data.
-Transport 2-functors will then be defined as 2-functors with smooth descent data.
-Certainly, if $(\mathrm{triv},g,\psi,f)$ is a descent object, we demand that the strict 2-functor $\mathrm{triv}: \mathcal{P}_2(Y) \to \mathrm{Gr}$ has to be smooth in the sense discussed in the previous section.
-The question what the smoothness condition for the \pt\ $g$ and the modifications $\psi$ and $f$ is, is more difficult since they take their values not in the Lie 2-category $\mathrm{Gr}$ but in the 2-category $T$ which is in most applications not a Lie 2-category.
+In this section we select a sub-2-category $\transsmooth{i}{2}{\mathrm{Gr}}$ of \emph{smooth descent data} in the 2-category $\trans{i}{\mathrm{Gr}}{2}$ of descent data described in Section \ref{sec:loctriv}.
+If $(\mathrm{triv},g,\psi,f)$ is a descent object, we demand that the strict 2-functor $\mathrm{triv}: \mathcal{P}_2(Y) \to \mathrm{Gr}$ has to be smooth in the sense of Section \ref{sec3_1}, i.e. internal to diffeological spaces.
+Imposing smoothness conditions for the \pt\ $g$ and the modifications $\psi$ and $f$ is more subtle since they do not take values in the Lie 2-category $\mathrm{Gr}$ but in the 2-category $T$ which is not assumed to be a Lie 2-category.

-As anticipated in Section 6.2 of \cite{schreiber3}, the definition of a ,,transport $n$-functor`` is supposed to rely on a recursive principle in the sense that it uses the notion of transport $(n-1)$-functors.
-Accordingly, we will now use transport functors to state the remaining smoothness conditions.
-Namely, the \pt